Correct Chewing & Teething Toys

-1)They will be able to be put into a freezer.
+They will be able to be put into a freezer.
 Many of these will be filled with water, thus allowing the freezing method to work very well.
 Chewing on a cold object will help tremendously.

 The dog toy must be very sturdy, it will be used continually throughout this time

 3) The dog toy will be a solid object with thinner and longer elements that protrude from the base.
 It must be shaped in a way that allows your dog to use it to get right onto the gum that is in between teeth and to reach any area that is causing discomfort.

 What If I am Not Home?

 even at times that you are not home, you must allow prepare for this.
 A Boxer puppy can be put into a gated area.
 However, that area should contain plenty of proper dog toys.
 To leave your puppy without resources to soothe itchiness and sore gums is just plain cruel.